• Admissions

 Contact Faculty +971 4 383 8740

-Dr. Ali subsequently undertook extensive postdoctoral training at the University of Cambridge.
-Within the Department of Oncology, his work focused on the regulation of neuronal cell fate decisions and molecular mechanisms underlying neuroblastoma pathobiology, with particular emphasis on how disruptions in differentiation programs contribute to tumour initiation and progression.
-At the Cambridge Centre for Brain Repair, he conducted research on cellular reprogramming, lineage transdifferentiation, and cellular plasticity in the context of disease modelling.
+He subsequently undertook extensive postdoctoral training at the University of Cambridge.
+Within the Department of Oncology, his research focused on the regulation of neuronal cell fate decisions and the molecular mechanisms relevant to neuroblastoma pathobiology, including how disruptions in differentiation programs contribute to tumour development.
+At the Cambridge Centre for Brain Repair, Dr. Ali worked on cellular reprogramming and disease modelling of neurodegenerative disorders, particularly Parkinson’s disease, examining how lineage specification can be manipulated to understand and model disease phenotypes.

 Academic Appointments